Manual Scavenging and the Swachh Bharat Story

 However, even if all this happens, manual scavenging will continue unless we, as individuals, take ownership of our actions.

-Our sanitation infrastructure is busted right now.
+Our sanitation infrastructure is currently in disrepair.

 While our government upgrades it, we need to be conscious of how we dispose of our waste.